goh-joshua/tp/docs/DeveloperGuide.md

 **MSS**

 1. Agent requests to delete athlete
-2. playbook.io deletes the athlete
+2. playbook.io deletes the athlete profile

    Use case ends.